ITV/myGrater/README.md

 https://youtu.be/jrAaxfvzdaU

-Updates will be posted here and we would apreciate feedback or ideas based on the video.
+Updates will be posted here and we would appreciate feedback or ideas based on the video.